ddsky/api-league-clients/javascript/docs/WebApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.WebApi();
-let query = penguins; // String | The search query. let opts = {
+let query = "penguins"; // String | The search query. let opts = {
   'number': 5 // Number | The number of results to return in range [1,50] };